dotnet/docs-aspire/docs/whats-new/preview-5.md

 The `GetConnectionString` method has been made asynchronous.
 But there are many other properties that have been added.
 This allows for better tracking of dependencies within the application model.
 These are defined by interfaces like `IValueProvider` and `IManifestExpressionProvider`.

-Note that the basic usage pattern for adding a reference from one resource to another has not changed.
+The basic usage pattern for adding a reference from one resource to another hasn't changed.
 The changes above primarily impact the internal implementation details and only impact you if you are building custom resource types or if you are using the string interpolation features mentioned above.

 ## Dashboard